10 Of The Coolest And Most Unusual Things To Do In Paris

 In 1851, the scientist suspended a 28 kg (61.7 lb) brass-coated lead bob on a 67 m (219.8 ft.) long wire from the dome of the Panthéon.

-Foucault’s Pendulum, used in 1851 at the Panthéon, resides in the Musée des Arts et métiers in Paris since 1855.
-An exact copy of the original operates under the dome of the Panthéon.
+Since 1855, the original Foucault’s Pendulum resides in the Musée des Arts et métiers in Paris.
+An exact replica swings under the dome of the Panthéon (pictured in the image above).

-If you visit the mausoleum to pay respect to the greatest French minds (see #3), the pendulum will be the first thing to catch your eye.
-And if you choose to glimpse at Foucault’s original bob, the Musée des Arts et métiers (Museum of Technology, Science, and Industry) will have further treats for you.
+If you visit the mausoleum to pay respect to the greatest French minds, the pendulum will be the first thing you see.
+And if you choose to glimpse at Foucault’s original bob, the Musée des Arts et métiers (Museum of Technology, Science, and Industry) has further treats for you.

 Located in a converted church, this unique museum features impressive design, science, and engineering collections.
 Extraordinarily detailed models provide a fantastic voyage into the history of technology.

-There are sections devoted to electricity, communications, computers, civil engineering, measurements, textile, etc. You can observe historical instruments and methods for measuring temperature, weight, length, volume, frequency, and much more.
+Explore the sections devoted to electricity, communications, computers, civil engineering, measurements, textiles, and so much more.
+Observe historical instruments and methods for measuring temperature, weight, length, volume, and frequency.

 The best part?

 The best times to visit the Museum des Arts et Métiers are Thursday evening and Sunday morning.
-On Thursdays, the museum closes its doors at 9:00 PM, 3.5 hours later than on other days of the week.
+On Thursdays, the museum stays open longer than on other days, closing its doors at 9:00 PM.

 Eiffels Apartment